-- Understand StorageGRID's compute requirements, including the minimum CPU and RAM requirements for each node. - Understand how StorageGRID supports multiple networks for traffic separation, security, and administrative convenience, and have a plan for which networks you intend to attach to each StorageGRID node.
+- Understand the compute requirements, including the minimum CPU and RAM requirements for each node. - Understand how StorageGRID supports multiple networks for traffic separation, security, and administrative convenience, and have a plan for which networks you intend to attach to each StorageGRID node.

-See the StorageGRID networking guidelines.
+See the StorageGRID Networking guidelines.

 - Understand the storage and performance requirements of each type of grid node. - Identify a set of servers (physical, virtual, or both) that, in aggregate, provide sufficient resources to support the number and type of StorageGRID nodes you plan to deploy. - Understand the requirements for node migration, if you want to perform scheduled maintenance on physical hosts without any service interruption. - Gather all networking information in advance.
-Unless you are using DHCP, gather the IP addresses to assign to each grid node, and the IP addresses of the domain name system (DNS) and network time protocol (NTP) servers that will be used. - Install, connect, and configure all required hardware, including any StorageGRID appliances, to specifications.
+Unless you are using DHCP, gather the IP addresses to assign to each grid node, and the IP addresses of the DNS and NTP servers that will be used. - Install, connect, and configure all required hardware, including any StorageGRID appliances, to specifications.